VWCE vs IWDA 2026 — 10y Returns, TER, IKE Setup (Honest Pick)

 "IWDA + EMIM" Strategy vs "VWCE"

 A popular alternative is buying IWDA (developed) + EMIM (iShares EM, TER 0.18%) separately.
-This gives you control over proportions but requires:
+This gives control over proportions but requires:

 • Two transactions instead of one (double spreads)